Ailantha

 OMG.
 It was awesome!

-The crust was thin but with the perfect fold-over consistency of a New York slice - in fact this pizza tasted better than many's the New York (I mean New York New York) slices I've had.
+The crust was thin but with the perfect fold-over consistency of a New York slice; in fact this pizza tasted better than many's the New York (I mean New York New York) slices I've had.

 Which caused me to ponder: All those years while I was kneading mountains of dough in a state of ignorant bliss, was the rest of the world whipping together this fantastic pre-fab pizza?

-However, as the thrill of my new pizza discovery was still fresh, the day after I arrived back home in Columbus I made a canned-crust pizza for lunch,
+As the thrill of my new pizza discovery was still fresh, the day after I arrived back home in Columbus I made a canned-crust pizza for lunch,

 Picture